-Are you handling personal data?
+Are you handling persor nal data?
 Yes or no - please select If yes, please give details.
 Yes, A, Information Sharing Agreement is in place between LCCG and LCC produced in collaboration with the Information Governance Team.
-The case management system, Mosaic, will hold the personal details of a the service users that are supported from the Learning Disability service.
+The case management system, Mosaic, will hold the personal details of all the service users that are supported from the Learning Disability service.